AepServerNet/API.ProtectWithAspNetCoreIdentity/README.md

 ## Test users (DO NOT USE in production)
-Username: "utente"
+Username: utente

-Email: "user@example.com"
+Email: user@example.com

-Password: "Password1234!"
+Password: Password1234!